parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/work-and-caring.md

 </iframe>
 </div>

+You can get a fit note from a GP or hospital doctor.
+This service is free of charge if requested after the 7 days.
+If your employer agrees, a similar document can be provided by a physiotherapist, podiatrist or occupational therapist instead.
+This is called an Allied Health Professional (AHP) Health and Work Report.
+The fit note will say whether you are ‘not fit for work’ or ‘may be fit for work’.
+If it says ‘may be fit for work’, you need to discuss with your employer whether there are adjustments that could be made to help you return to work (for example, different hours or tasks).
+You should keep the original note and offer your employer to take a copy, if required.

 ### Annual Leave

 If you do not qualify for statutory sick pay but you still need paid time off work, the other option could be to use some of your annual leave or holiday.